tarantool/doc/doc/reference/reference_lua/box_watchers.rst

 if the key updates while the callback is running, the callback will be invoked with the new value as soon as it returns.

-The watch() function returns a watcher handle, which can be used to unregister the watcher if it is not needed anymore by calling ``w:unregister()``.
+The ``watch()`` function returns a watcher handle, which can be used to unregister the watcher if it is not needed anymore.

-Below is a list of all functions and members.
+Below is a list of all functions related to watchers.

 ..  container:: table